dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/deformation-resisted-barcode.md

 # DeformationResistedBarcode Class

-The `DeformationResistedBarcode` class represents a unit that contains deformation resisted barcode image data.
-It inherits from the [`IntermediateResultUnit`]({{ site.dcv_android_api }}core/intermediate-results/intermediate-result-unit.html) class.
+`DeformationResistedBarcode` is a class that represents a deformation-resisted barcode.

 ## Definition